superdev-1018/solidity-example/content/_index.md

 I write [articles on design and code](/articles/) and curate [a weekly newsletter](/newsletter/) for designers and front-end web developers.
 I also keep
 [notes on things I’m learning](/notes/) from books, courses and interesting things I find from various places on the internet.

-Currently I live between London and Hamburg, where I work with a handful of clients.
+Currently I live in Sri Lanka, where I work with a handful of clients.
 In my free time I enjoy running, climbing, hiking and skiing.
 I practice yoga and meditation most mornings.

 ## Where to go next